-"(c) is not domiciled or ordinarily resident in Namibia".

-- (d) is not part of [a] team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must, during the period of lockdown, be refused entry into Namibia under section 10 of the Immigration Control Act.
+- 10. (1) Subject to subregulation (2) and (3), every person who - - (a) is not a Namibian citizen; - (b) does not hold a permanent residence permit for Namibia; - (c) is not domiciled in Namibia or otherwise lawfully resident in Namibia; - (d) is not part of a team of medical personnel that is required to provide medical services in Namibia to alleviate the COVID-19 pandemic; - (e) is not a member of the diplomatic or consular staff of a country that is accredited to Namibia or in transit to another country; or - (f) is not a spouse or child of a person referred to in paragraphs (a) to (e), must, during the specified period, be refused entry into Namibia under section 10 of the Immigration Control Act.

-- (2) Subject to the Immigration Control Act, a person who - - (a) is a driver of a vehicle transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or - (c) performs a necessary service relating to such transport referred to in paragraph (a), in the course of business or trade or commerce may be allowed to enter Namibia during the period of lockdown if such entry is otherwise lawful.
+- (2) Subject to the Immigration Control Act, a person who - - (a) is a driver of a motor vehicle, an operator of a locomotive, a pilot in command of an aircraft or a captain or master of a shipping vessel transporting goods; - (b) performs any service relating to the operation of the vehicle referred to in paragraph (a); or in the course of business or trade or commerce may be allowed to enter Namibia if such entry is otherwise lawful.